 In the end, the goal is to provide content for students so they can learn.
 Do you have any flipped learning tips you would like to share or have a unique idea that keeps students engaged?
-Email Christine (email@example.com) and share your story.
+Email our marketing team (email@example.com) and share your story.

 Need more flipped learning tips?

 For those interested in learning more about flipped learning, there are numerous resources on our website.
 Below are a few to get started: